Barn house I, Cothen

 Description

-The Schuur is a 210 m² dwelling set within the agricultural landscape of Cothen, where orchards and open fields define the rural character of the site.
-As part of a broader masterplan by B2A Architects, the project forms a cohesive ensemble with an existing farmhouse and a newly introduced building volume, collectively transforming the site through restoration, new construction, and a reconfiguration of both landscape and spatial structure.
+The Schuur is a 210 m² dwelling set within the agricultural landscape of Cothen, where orchards and open fields define the site’s rural character.
+Developed as part of a masterplan by B2A Architects, the project forms a cohesive ensemble with an existing farmhouse and a new ancillary volume, reshaping the site through restoration, addition, and a recalibration of its spatial and landscape structure.

-The house is conceived as a clear, unified volume defined by a large roof resting on a Cross-Laminated Timber (CLT) structure.
-The ground floor is partially sunken and accommodates the primary living spaces, including an open kitchen and dining area.
-Above, the upper level contains the sleeping program: a master bedroom, three additional bedrooms, and shared bathroom facilities.
+Conceived as a singular, legible volume, the house is defined by a generous roof set upon a Cross-Laminated Timber (CLT) structure.
+The ground floor is partially recessed, accommodating the main living spaces—an open kitchen, dining area, and sunken living room.
+Above, the upper level contains the sleeping quarters, comprising a master bedroom, three additional rooms, and shared bathroom facilities.

-Sustainability is integral to the design approach.
-The CLT structure enables a low-carbon, prefabricated building system that is both efficient and lightweight.
-Environmental performance is further enhanced through high-performance insulation, triple glazing, photovoltaic panels, and a heat pump system, collectively reducing the building’s operational and embodied impact.
+Sustainability is embedded in the project’s construction and performance.
+The CLT structure provides a low-carbon, prefabricated system, complemented by high-performance insulation, triple glazing, photovoltaic panels, and a heat pump, reducing both operational and embodied energy.